-- Educate yourself about common scams: Stay informed about the latest scams and tactics used by fraudsters to better recognize and avoid potential threats.
-(For example, by subscribing to our blog to receive scam warnings.)
+- Educate yourself about common scams: Stay informed about the latest scams and tactics fraudsters use to recognize better and avoid potential threats.
+(For example, subscribe to our blog to receive scam warnings.)

 - Avoid sharing sensitive information: Never share personal or financial information through WhatsApp, particularly with unknown contacts.